LucyPill/Credit_Risk_Analysis/README.md

 ## Summary for Deliverable 2:
 The recall scores of 91% for low risk and 67% for high risk loans are correctly identified.
 Same as the previous model, the precision scores tell us that only 4% of high risk loans are correctly identified as high risk, but low risk loans are predicted correctly 100% of the time.

+#### Part 2:
+The EasyEnsembleClassifier algorithm does the following: